Aliases for SEMA6D Gene

 GeneCards Summary for SEMA6D Gene

-SEMA6D (Sema Domain, Transmembrane Domain (TM), And Cytoplasmic Domain, (Semaphorin) 6D) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include receptor activity and semaphorin receptor binding.
-An important paralog of this gene is SEMA6C.
+SEMA6D (Semaphorin 6D) is a Protein Coding gene.
+Diseases associated with SEMA6D include Kallmann Syndrome.
+Among its related pathways are Axon guidance and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include semaphorin receptor binding.
+An important paralog of this gene is SEMA6A.

 Shows growth cone collapsing activity on dorsal root ganglion (DRG) neurons in vitro.
 May be a stop signal for the DRG neurons in their target areas, and possibly also for other neurons.
 May also be involved in the maintenance and remodeling of neuronal connections.